Stitch Fix has filed for an IPO, and the numbers look good

 Here’s the full cap table:

-We’re still parsing the S-1 and will update with more information (and charts!) as we get through it.
+Our success is, in large part, dependent upon our ability to identify apparel trends, predict and gauge the tastes of our clients and provide merchandise that satisfies client demand in a timely manner.
+However, lead times for many of our purchasing decisions may make it difficult for us to respond rapidly to new or changing apparel trends or client acceptance of merchandise chosen by our merchandising buyers.
+We generally enter into purchase contracts significantly in advance of anticipated sales and frequently before apparel trends are confirmed by client purchases.
+In the past, we have not always predicted our clients’ preferences and acceptance levels of our merchandise with accuracy.
+Further, we use our data science to predict our clients’ preferences and gauge demand for our merchandise, and there is no guarantee that our data science and algorithms will accurately anticipate client demand and tastes.
+To the extent we misjudge the market for the merchandise we offer or fail to execute on trends and deliver attractive merchandise to clients, our sales will decline and our operating results will be adversely affected.

+The next steps for Stitch Fix will be to begin the process of convincing investors to buy into the IPO before it makes its public debut in the coming weeks.
+Goldman Sachs is once again running the show in the coveted “lead-left” position on the IPO, and the company will be listing on the NASDAQ.
+The ticker: SFIX.

 In the meantime, we’ll leave you with its prospectus, which was clearly shot through an Instagram filter.

 Featured Image: David Paul Morris/Bloomberg via Getty Images